markakk/itella-api/README.md

 ---
 When generating manifest by default it uses english strings - it is possible to pass translation.

+Manifest constructor accepts additional arguments
+  - `$timestamp`  => default `false` and will assign current system time.
+Unixtimestamp can be passed here to show particular date in manifest above logo.
+  - `$dateFormat` => default `'Y-m-d'`.
+Date format as string, can be used anything that is supported by PHP date() https://www.php.net/manual/en/function.date

 **Requires** array of arrays with this information:
   - `track_num`         => tracking number (string),
   - `weight`            => weight (if any) (float),